david672orford/russian-language-list/cinema/late-soviet.md

 	<br>
 	A man has taken the blame for an auto accident in which a pedestrian was killed even though it was actually his wife who was behind the wheel.
 	Now he is awaiting trial in a prison camp in Siberia.
-He is given a pass for a few days so he can meet his wife for a conjugal visit in in a village 10 kilometers outside the camp and pick up an accordian for the camp.
+He is summoned by the governor of the prison and told he is getting a pass for a few days so he can meet his wife for a conjugal visit in a village 10 kilometers outside the camp and pick up an accordian for the camp.
 If he comes back late he will be considered to have escaped.
 He immediately meets with misadventures which delay him and throw him into the company of a waitress named Vera who serves him in a railway station restaurant.
-	FIXME: find out more about the plot
+	Vera rejects the boyfriend with home she has been living and he rejects his faithless wife so they can be together.
 	</li>
 <li><a href="https://www.youtube.com/watch?v=0KmS5gk4ve4">
 	<h4>Любовь и голуби (1984)</h4></a>